 It’s not uncommon for cracks to appear within the first few years of new construction, be it a wall or an entire home.
 Part of the reason is that the lumber behind the wall often contains a lot of moisture at first, and as it dries out, it shifts a little.
 This kind of slight movement can result in small cracks—usually where drywall sheets meet the joints.

 Typically, these small cracks are not much to worry about.
 Give the wall or home a year or two before addressing them, so the wood has more time to finish drying and settling.
-Then you can re-tape the cracked joints and do some commercial painting.

 2) Normal Settling